marcvidalbadia/pfica/README.md

 R> library("devtools")
 ```

-After that, to download the package, you can type in the **R** prompt:
+After that, to install the package, you can type in the **R** prompt:

 ```R
 R> install_github("m-vidal/pfica")